Fu Hsing Broadcasting Station

-Fu Hsing Broadcasting Station (FHBS; 復興廣播電台 (Fùxīng Guǎngbō Diàntái)) is a state-run radio station sponsored by Republic of China Armed Forces, located on the campus of Ming Chuan University in Taipei, Taiwan and is operated by the Ministry of National Defense.
+Fu Hsing Broadcasting Station (FHBS; 復興廣播電台 (Fùxīng Guǎngbō Diàntái)) is a state-run radio station sponsored by the Republic of China Armed Forces, located on the campus of Ming Chuan University in Taipei, Taiwan, and is operated by the Ministry of National Defense.
 Its website is currently blocked in the People's Republic of China.

 History and overview

 Fu Hsing Broadcasting Station was founded on 1 August 1957, with units in Taipei, Taichung, and Kaohsiung.
 The station currently operates two radio networks.
 The first network acts as a "cross-strait" information service for domestic audiences.
-The second network and a shortwave network provides mainland Chinese audiences with propaganda about Taiwan and the Republic of China.
+The second network and a shortwave network provides mainland Chinese audiences with propaganda about the Republic of China (Taiwan).